BemiHQ/bemi/docs/docs/postgresql/destination-database.md

 * Standard cloud support
 * Control plane and monitoring through Bemi Dashboard (coming soon)

+The infrastructure is automatically provisioned in the `us-west-1` region.
+If you have specific data residency requirements, please [contact us](mailto:hi@bemi.io).

 ## Data Structure

 Changes performed by creating, updating, or deleting each row are stored in a table called `changes` and have the following structure: